This is a guide covering the good and bad of chimping in photography.

 Despite its ability to provide you with direct feedback, chimping does consume a lot of battery life.

 Considering the number of photos that chimpers take and gaze at, it is highly likely for them to lose storage space and battery life.
-Constantly taking a photo then switching on the LCD view.
+Constantly taking a photo and then switching on the LCD view.

 Luckily, this issue can be solved pretty easily compared to the other ones above.